 There are small ways you can tweak your diet to help you sleep and to ensure your skin repairs itself optimally at night.
 “Eggs are rich in antioxidants, and strawberries are rich in vitamin C, which is a powerful antioxidant which also boosts collagen and elastin production for smoother firmer skin,” Flockhart says.
 “To help balance out that moisture loss at night, add some almonds and walnuts to your diet, these are great for dry skin as they contain vitamin E, which improves nourishment and skin suppleness.”

-Where you can avoid alcohol, as even a couple of glasses can interfere with your sleep and could cause excessive skin dehydration.
-“Drink water before bed to help reduce the effects of water loss through overnight respiration of the skin.”
+When you can, try to avoid alcohol, as even a couple of glasses can interfere with your sleep and could cause excessive skin dehydration.
+To reduce the chance of your skin losing moisture overnight, drink a glass or two of water right before you fall asleep.

 Next up: How to wake up fast in the mornings without hitting that snooze button.